erdg/learning-picolisp/make-that-shit.md

 KAAPPOOOWWWWW!!!!!

 Heh.
 See what we did there?
 We just used our ignorance of `make` to fuel a little list building session.
 Make that shit!
 And you better have typed in all those examples.
 You're cheating if you didn't.
-And you better have already called 'doc' on any of those functions that you need to review... ahem... `(doc 'any)` and `(doc 'chop)` at least.
+And you better have already called `doc` on any of those functions that you need to review... ahem... `(doc 'any)` and `(doc 'chop)` at least.

 Back to 'make'.
 Surely there must be a reason to have yet *another* function for building lists.
 Well, it is lisp.